ejscheepers/strato-stack/README.md

 # Strato Stack

 This project is a lightweight stack for building web applications using React Router, React, and Tailwind CSS.
-It leverages Shadcn components for UI and Drizzle ORM for database interactions with PostgreSQL.
+It leverages Shadcn components for UI, Drizzle ORM for database interactions with PostgreSQL, and BullMQ with Redis for job queues and caching.

 ## Enter your site's data